bugsyb/recognize_docker/README.md

 How was that measured?
 Single runs in average take similar amount of time (this could be completely wrong way of measuring it, though I can see and touch the difference without advanced metrics).
 Any suggestion on how to exactly measure it as well as tests output are more than welcome.

-Dockers for Recognize with GPU support (git master branch based) Two options available:
+Dockers for Recognize with GPU support (git master branch based) Three options available:
-- Debian 11 + additional repo + pip - as close as possible to Debian based repos/binaries,
+- Debian 12 + additional repo + pip - as close as possible to Debian based repos/binaries,
-- Debian 11 + all rest added as additional items (MiniConda, Node, Pip).
+- Debian 12 + all rest added as additional items (MiniConda, Node, Pip).
+- nVIDIA TensorFlow Docker image based (nvcr.io/nvidia/tensorflow:22.03-tf2-py3 as of 2023.10.20)

-In both cases resulting docker image is heavy due to Cuda/CudNN, Tensorflow/TensorRT and Recognize models included together with Nextcloud source.
+In all cases resulting docker image is heavy due to Cuda/CudNN, Tensorflow/TensorRT and Recognize models included together with Nextcloud source.

 Pre-reqs:
-- nVidia GPU
+- nVIDIA GPU
 - drivers enabled at host level (nvidia-smi required to work properly)
 - docker with nvidia-toolkit enabled (to expose GPU to containers) - info can be found here: https://github.com/NVIDIA/nvidia-docker

 If all is prepped well, this should work and provid nvidia-smi output from within container:
 `sudo docker run --rm --gpus all nvidia/cuda:11.6.2-base-ubuntu20.04 nvidia-smi`

+Interestingly the Debian 12 based images come out smaller.
+Potentially I've missed some of other elements included within nVIDIA one though all works.

 How to use: